12 Dec Blue Christmas | Dealing with Difficult Feelings

 I’m talking to ME with this tip.
 My love language is gifts.
 Just ask anyone.
 I love giving gifts, I love searching for the right gift.
 If someone is sad or upset, my first instinct is to go shopping.

-I’ll admit that part of me when shopping because of the euphoric feeling I got when I purchased something and then again when the person opened it.
+I’ll admit that part of me went shopping because of the euphoric feeling I got when I purchased something and then again when the person opened it.
 But I had to change.

 Don’t make the mistake of thinking that people only want stuff from you.
 They want YOU.
 Your company, your friendship.